AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
 <p>In Journey Optimizer, managing the volume and timing of campaigns and journeys is essential to avoid overwhelming customers with too many interactions.
-Journey Optimizer now offers several tools for conflict management and prioritization.</p><p><ul><li><b>Journey frequency capping</b>: You can now create rule sets to apply to your journeys, allowing you to limit the number of journeys per day, week, or month, as well as control the number of concurrent journeys running simultaneously.</li>
+Journey Optimizer now offers several tools for conflict management and prioritization.</p><p><ul><li><b>Journey frequency capping</b>: You can now create rule sets to apply to your journeys, allowing you to limit the number of journeys for a profile per day, week, or month, as well as control the number of concurrent journeys running simultaneously.</li>
 <li><b>Priority score</b>: You can now assign a priority score to a campaign or a journey, ranging from 0 to 100.
 A higher number indicates a higher priority.
 When two campaigns or journey actions use the same channel configuration, Journey Optimizer will select the one with the highest priority score.
 If the campaigns have the same score, the campaign that was least recently modified will be chosen.</li>
 <li><b>View potential conflicts</b>: A new "View potential conflicts" button in journeys and campaigns now allows you to identify overlap with other journeys or campaigns such as the start date, the targeted audience, or the selected channel configuration.</li>
 <li><b>Journey Arbitration</b>: This new capability enables you to prioritize the most important journeys for your customers.
 You can create a rule to suppress entry into a lower priority journey when a customer qualifies for an upcoming journey of higher priority.</li></ul></p>